Preparing an Audio Mix for Dubbing

 The aim of the mixer is not to re-create all the great work you’ve done but simply take it and improve upon it.

-• Check that any multi-channel camera tracks have been appropriately split and named - these can often be hidden from view!
-It’s very common to have the Sony FS7 contain one track from a lav, a boom and additionally, the cameras on-board (which we often don’t want).
+2. Check that any multi-channel camera tracks have been appropriately split and named - these can often be hidden from view!
+It’s very common to have a Sony FS7 contain one track from a lav, a boom and additionally, the cameras on-board (which we often don’t want) so make sure any unwanted channels are removed.

-• Reduce the level of all individual audio tracks (simultaneously) so that the output isn’t peaking into the red (ideally peaking around -6db).
+3. Reduce the level of all audio tracks (simultaneously) so that the output never peaks into the red (ideally peaking around -6db).
+We can always add gain our side but we can’t reduce clipped audio.

-• In-audible cross-fades are required on most audio regions to stop any project created clicks & pops.
-Fades of 5ms and above will counter-act this anomaly.
+5. In-audible cross-fades are generally required on most audio regions to stop any project creating clicks & pops as it moves from one region to the next.
+Fades of between 3-8ms will counteract this anomaly.

 IF YOU HAVE ANY QUESTIONS, WE ARE ALWAYS HAPPY TO HELP.